MKeyMedia/TileVania/README.md

-This game was made by me from follwinng the Tilevania tutorial, found on GameDev.tv "Create Your Own 2D Games Using Unity C#".
-The game is a 2s platformer made in Unity with the aid of the auto tile map system.
-The art was provided by the lectorers at GameDev.Tv.
+This game was made by me from following the Tilevania tutorial, found on GameDev.tv "Create Your Own 2D Games Using Unity C#".
+The game is a 2D platformer made in Unity with the aid of the auto tilemap system.
+The art was provided by the lecturers at GameDev.Tv.